 Cooperation for the provision of public goods is vital for human societies.
 However, many groups fall prey to free-riding incentives and struggle to foster cooperation, ultimately failing to reach socially optimal levels of public good provision.
 Thus, the success of human cooperation relies on the effectiveness of mechanisms and institutions designed to restrain free-riding.

-In this publication Daniele Nosenzo and Fabio Tufano study one such institution: voluntary participation to public good provision.
-Voluntary participation is a nearly ubiquitous characteristic of real-world social interactions: in many naturally occurring environments individuals can freely decide whether or not to enter into partnerships with others to engage in cooperative endeavors.
+In this Nottingham School of Economics working paper, published in the Journal of Economic Behavior and Organization, Daniele Nosenzo and Fabio Tufano study one such institution: voluntary participation to public good provision.
+Voluntary participation is a nearly ubiquitous characteristic of real-world social interactions: in many naturally occurring environments individuals can freely decide whether or not to enter into partnerships with others to engage in cooperative endeavours.
 Moreover, in most settings individuals are free to exit from partnerships, if they wish to do so.
 This study investigates which of the two voluntary-participation mechanisms outlined above (entry or exit) is most conducive to cooperation for the provision of a public good.

 View all featured publications